When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 • 1st stage: Declaration of friendship

-• Stage 2: Town twinning agreement
+• 2nd stage: Town twinning agreement

-• Stage 3: Town twinning agreement
+• 3rd stage: Town twinning agreement

 Administration and politics - hand in hand

-In this way she can contribute to steering and mediating between the societies and the municipal initiatives and to furthering the partnership commitment.
-For example, a representative of the citizenship takes part in six-member delegation trips to the friendly and partner cities.
-It is important to the European City of Bocholt that twinning visits and delegation trips are not perceived as political tourism.
+In this way, she can contribute to steering and mediating between the societies and the city's initiatives and to furthering the partnership commitment.
+For example, a representative of the citizenship also takes part in the delegation trips to the friendly and partner cities.
+It is important to Europastadt Bocholt that twinning visits and delegation trips are accompanied by representatives from civil society and are not perceived as "political tourism".

 • Culture and history

-• Youth
+• youth

-• Languages
+• languages

 • Economy